khaled-elsaeed/Chinook-Sample-DB/README.md

-# Chnook-Sample-DB
+Project Description: Chinook Database Schema Example

 The Chinook Database Schema Example project provides a demonstration of a relational database schema design using the well-known "Chinook" sample database.
 The Chinook database is widely used for showcasing relational database concepts and is frequently utilized for testing and educational purposes.

+Project Purpose

-The purpose of this project is to showcase how data can be organized and related within tables, and to serve as a reference for designing a database schema.
+The purpose of this project is to showcase how data can be organized and related within tables and to serve as a reference for designing a database schema.
 By studying the Chinook database schema, developers and database administrators can gain insights into proper schema design techniques and understand how tables can be structured and interconnected to store and retrieve data efficiently.

-Main Tables and Relationships:
+Main Tables and Relationships

 The project focuses on six main tables within the Chinook database:

 Employees: Stores employee-related data such as employee ID, name, job title, hierarchy, birth date, hire date, and address.
 The table includes a primary key on the EmployeeId field.